Impact of Progressive Web Apps to Native Mobile Applications

 The App Shell is not a technology but rather a design concept aimed at loading and rendering the web app container first, and the actual content shortly after, to give the user a nice app-like impression.

-This is the equivalent of the Apple HIG (Human Interface Guidelines) suggestions to use a splash screen that resembles the user interface, to give a psychological hint that was found to lower the perception of the app taking a long time to load.
+This is the equivalent of the Apple HIG (Human Interface Guidelines) suggestion to use a splash screen that resembles the user interface, to give a psychological hint that was found to lower the perception of the app taking a long time to load.

 App shell architecture separates the core application infrastructure and UI from the data.
 All of the UI and infrastructure is cached locally using a service worker so that on subsequent loads, the Progressive Web App only needs to retrieve the necessary data, instead of having to load everything.